cassproject/cass-editor/README.md

 # Keyboard Shortcuts
 &uarr; & &darr; - Navigate up and down the list of frameworks and competencies.
-&larr; & &rarr; - Expand and contract nested comptencies.
+&larr; & &rarr; - Expand and contract nested competencies.
 Enter - Select the current element.
 Shift + Enter - Select all.
 Backspace - Go back.